NSW School of Languages logo

 This course is offered to Year 12 students who have successfully completed the Year 11 Chinese Continuers Preliminary course at a high standard.

 The Chinese Extension course aims to introduce students to a more advanced level of Chinese language, enabling them to discuss various prescribed issues both in written and oral tasks.
 Students engage with these issues through the in-depth study of the Prescribed text - a movie called The Young Style.
 The course program includes weekly speaking lessons with their teacher to develop their skills and receive additional feedback and support.
-Study days held at the NSW School of Languages or online at various times throughout the year.
+Study days held at the NSL or online at various times throughout the year.

 Course materials